Gregam3/Blog/content/blog/utility-calculus/index.md

 Why does this matter?
 Because if I am actively enjoying being alive for that period, life itself is worth living.
 My meaning in life can be to maximise my personal remaining net happiness, maximising my desire to continue living.
-My reason to live is that living is in itself, empirically worthwhile.
+My reason to live is assuming I am living "happy days" on average, living is in itself worthwhile to me.
+My reason to live is to live.

  Now things are about to get _controversial_ so buckle your seat belts.